c-adrien/t-systems-technical-interview/README.md

 `index.html` : the static HTML page that displays the "Hello $GREETING_NAME!" greeting.

+`chat.html` & `chat.php` : pages that implement a simple web-based chat using Openrouter's free Deepseek model.

 `style.css` : common styling for the pages.

 `phpinfo.php` : information about the PHP environment.

+## Chat feature

+Uses the deepseek/deepseek-chat-v3.1:free model via OpenRouter.

+The feature consists of a textbox and a submit button.
+It sends the user's input to ``chat.php``, which itself produces the curl request to the LLM, using a preconfigured API key.
+This architecture ensures that the API key is hidden to the user and is only available at runtime by the app service.

+The frontend handling is managed with JavaScript.

 ## Prerequisites